USA EB 5 Visa

-    This relatively new method to apply for a Permanent Resident Card for lawful permanent residence in the USA, the much coveted USA Green Card, is granted far more infrequently than the other employment based US Green Card visa services and requires a substantial investment in order to qualify.
-The requirements of this American visa category are also fluid and although some criteria are clearly defined, whether an application fulfils other requirements is generally decided by the United States Citizenship and Immigration Services (USCIS)
+This relatively new method to apply for a Permanent Resident Card for lawful permanent residence in the USA, the much-coveted USA Green Card, is granted far more infrequently than the other employment-based US Green Card visa services and requires a substantial investment in order to qualify.
+The requirements of this American visa category are also fluid and although some criteria are clearly defined, whether an application fulfills other requirements is generally decided by the United States Citizenship and Immigration Services (USCIS)

-    Understanding the range of USA immigration services can be complex and time consuming; for those migrating to the USA on a permanent residency basis, several routes to applying for USA Green Cards may be considered.
-In addition, for those entering the USA for a short term visit or to live and work in the USA for a defined period of time, the most appropriate route must be determined from the wide variety of non-immigration visas for the USA.
+Understanding the range of USA immigration services can be complex and time-consuming; for those migrating to the USA on a permanent residency basis, several routes to applying for USA Green Cards may be considered.
+In addition, for those entering the USA a short-term visitors to live and work in the USA for a defined period of time, the most appropriate route must be determined from the wide variety of non-immigration visas for the USA.

 Creating Employment Opportunities

 In America, immigration through applications for EB-5 US visas requires that an investment must create at least 10 positions of employment for those lawfully living in the USA on a permanent basis.
 Family members of the investor cannot be included in this stipulation and non-immigrants are also excluded.
 Employees must not be independent contractors and must provide services or labor for the enterprise, receiving wages directly from the entity.
 Positions created must be full time and must constitute a minimum of 35 hours per week and places on the EB-5 scheme will be weighted in favor of enterprises creating jobs in “targeted employment areas”, defined as areas in which unemployment is at least 150% of the national average.